• Skip to primary navigation

 Not every expense belongs on a credit card.
 Home repairs, medical work, car fixes, or consolidating several small balances are examples where a fixed-rate loan can simplify your plan.
 Fixed payments offer a clear finish line, which is helpful if variable rates on other debts make your budget feel shaky.

-Personal loans are common tools for these situations.
+Personal loans are common tools for these situations, even for small amounts like a 5k personal loan.
 Millions of Americans use personal loans, and the balances involved add up to hundreds of billions of dollars.
 That does not make a loan right for everyone, but it shows that many people use this path to manage costs in a structured way.

 Risks, Safeguards, and Smart Habits